Frame

 Rethink pages

-Address concerns from newsreaders
+Addressing concerns from newsreaders

 Balancing the above, we built and tested prototypes, refreshed Frame's branding, and developed two connected web apps: one for readers to view articles, and the other for journalists to create them.